Telecabine Lisboa: Portugal’s Cable Car & Gondola Lift

-The Telecabine Lisboa is a gondola lift-style cable car in Lisbon’s modern waterfront district.
-Opening in spring 1998 for the Expo’98 in Lisbon, it is nicknamed the Expo cable car and was one of the biggest attractions of the Expo.
+Opening in the spring of 1998 for the Expo’98 in Lisbon, it is nicknamed the Expo cable car and was one of the biggest attractions of the Expo.
 Spanning 1230m in length along one of the largest rivers in Portugal, this ariel lift provides panoramic views of the river and modern architecture.
-This guide will help you plan your visit to Telecabine Lisboa, including pricing, how to get there, and tips to make your ride memorable.

 Disclaimer: This is a sponsored post on behalf of Telecabine Lisboa and the Lisbon Tourism Board.
 All thoughts and opinions are my own.
+In addition, some of the links in this post are affiliate links; if you click on the link and purchase the item, I may receive an affiliate commission at no extra cost to you.

 Does Lisbon have Cable Cars?